igsltk/ciphrapark/README.md

-# Try to make Desktop-App with DB.
+# Made a Desktop-App with DB.
-simple example of Auto Parking Online Service
+Simple example of Auto Parking Online Service.